wwarriner/uabrc.github.io/docs/contributing/reporting_issues.md

 To report a bug please create a [Bug Report](https://github.com/uabrc/uabrc.github.io/issues/new?assignees=&labels=fix%3A+bug&template=bug_report.yml).

-## How Do I Request an Article or Section?
+## How Do I Request a New Article or Section?

 To request an article or section, please create an [Article Request](https://github.com/uabrc/uabrc.github.io/issues/new?assignees=&labels=req%3A+article&template=article_request.yml).